althonos/pytrimal/README.md

   disk given a [file object](https://docs.python.org/3/glossary.html#term-file-object).
 - [x] **aligment creation from Python**: Create an alignment from a collection of sequences stored in Python strings.
+- [x] **alignment formatting to disk**: Write an alignment to a file given a filename in one of the supported file formats.
+- [x] **alignment formatting to a file-like object**: Write an alignment to a file-like object in one of the supported file formats.
 - [ ] **reverse-translation**: Back-translate a protein alignment to align the sequences in genomic space.
 - [x] **alternative similarity matrix**: Specify an alternative similarity